Aki Kaurismäki

 Aki Olavi Kaurismäki ([ˈɑki ˈo̞lɑʋi ˈkɑu̯rismæki]; born 4 April 1957) is a Finnish film director and screenwriter.
-He is best known for the award-winning Drifting Clouds (1996), The Man Without a Past (2002), Le Havre (2011) and The Other Side of Hope (2017), as well as for the mockumentary Leningrad Cowboys Go America (1989).
-He is described as Finland's best-known film director.
+He is best known for the award-winning Drifting Clouds (1996), The Man Without a Past (2002), Le Havre (2011), The Other Side of Hope (2017) and Fallen Leaves (2023), as well as Leningrad Cowboys Go America (1989).
+He has been described as Finland's best-known film director.

 Career

 After graduating in media studies from the University of Tampere, Kaurismäki worked as a bricklayer, postman, and dish-washer, long before pursuing his interest in cinema, first as a critic, and later as a screenwriter & director.
 He started his career as a co-screenwriter and actor in films made by his older brother, Mika Kaurismäki.
 He played the main role in Mika's film The Liar (1981).
 Together they founded the production company Villealfa Filmproductions and later the Midnight Sun Film Festival.
 His debut as an independent director was Crime and Punishment (1983), an adaptation of Dostoyevsky's novel set in modern Helsinki.
 He gained worldwide attention with Leningrad Cowboys Go America (1989).
-In 1989 he emigrated with his wife, Paula Oinonen, to Portugal, saying "in all of Helsinki there is no place left where I could place my camera".
-In 1992, the New York Times film critic Vincent Canby declared Kaurismäki “an original ... one of cinema’s most distinctive and idiosyncratic new artists, and possibly one of the most serious....
-[He] could well turn out to be the seminal European filmmaker of the ’90s.”
+In 1992, the New York Times film critic Vincent Canby declared Kaurismäki "an original ... one of cinema's most distinctive and idiosyncratic new artists, and possibly one of the most serious....
+[He] could well turn out to be the seminal European filmmaker of the '90s."

+In 2021, Kaursimäki opened the movie theater Kino Laika in his hometown of Karkkila, the subject of a 2023 documentary "Cinéma Laika" by Croatian-French film director Veljko Vidak.

+Personal life

+In 1989, he emigrated with his wife, Paula Oinonen, to Portugal, saying "in all of Helsinki there is no place left where I could place my camera".
+As of 2023, he is still based in Portugal.